MicrosoftDocs/well-architected/well-architected/operational-excellence/optimize-development-practices.md

 **Implement a shift-left approach to testing** by performing unit testing early and often throughout the development process.
 Frequent testing in each development environment helps developers gain confidence in their applications.
 To help create your testing strategy with a shift-left approach, consider the following principles:

 - *Write tests at the lowest level possible*.
-Favor tests with the fewest external dependencies and prioritize running most tests as part of the build.
+Favor tests with the fewest external dependencies, and run tests as part of the build.

 - *Write tests once, and run tests everywhere including production*.
-Write tests that you can run in every development environment without modifications to account for factors like encrypted secrets or configurations that are specific to one environment.
+Write tests that you can run in every development environment without accounting for factors that are specific to one environment, like encrypted secrets or configurations.

 - *Design your workload for testing*.
 When you develop your application, make testability a requirement.

 - *Treat test code as application code*.
-Apply the same attention to quality and the same development standards to application code and test code.
+Apply the same quality and development standards to application code and test code.
 Store test code alongside application code.
 Develop and maintain test code with application code.
 To ensure the quality of tests, discard tests that aren't reliable.

 - *Consider test ownership, which is based on workload ownership*.
 Your workload team owns their testing and shouldn't rely on other teams to test their code.

 - *Automate tests as much as possible*.
 Automated code relieves burden on your workload team and enforces consistent quality.

-For detailed guidance about implementing a DevOps test strategy, see [Shift left with unit tests](/devops/develop/shift-left-make-testing-fast-reliable).
+For detailed guidance about implementing a DevOps test strategy, see [Shift testing left with unit tests](/devops/develop/shift-left-make-testing-fast-reliable).

 **Require [DevSecOps](/devops/operate/security-in-devops) practices as part of your standard operating procedures.** Your workload team should understand the security practices related to software development and quality assurance.
 They must follow these practices without exception.
 For more information, see [Security development lifecycle guide](../security/secure-development-lifecycle.md).